OzMaatuk/stock-prediction-deep-neural-learning/README.md

 pip install tensorflow pandas numpy matplotlib yfinance
 ```

+Prefer to use the `environment.yaml` file and setting up python conda GPU container.

 ### Configuration

 The configuration parameters for the project are stored in the `StockPredictionConfig` class.
 These parameters include: